Talisman Games

 The GTac Assistant program is an independent add-on program that can be used to help you play Galac-Tac.
 It is not required, but it can make playing the game more fun and interesting.
 Anyone can write their own version of such a program.

 Note, using the GTac Assistant does not completely replace playing the game through the website.
-Many functionalities, like messaging other players, work through the website as does seeing when message responses are available.
+Many functionalities, like messaging other players, work through the website.

 What is mapping in the GTac Assistant?